logzio/documentation/docs/user-guide/k8s-360/overview.md

 Next, choose the operator.
 For example, you can select **exists** to view all related logs.

-<h4 id="#open-livetail">Open Livetail</h4>
+<h3 id="#open-livetail">Open Livetail</h3>

 Node and pod views include the **Open Livetail** button, which opens Logz.io's Livetail filtered with the selected Kubernetes host.
 Live tail gives you a live view of your logs as they come into Logz.io, allowing you to view and troubleshoot in real time.

-<h4 id="#open-traces">Open Traces</h4>
+<h3 id="#open-traces">Open Traces</h3>

 The Deployment view includes the **See Traces** button, which opens Jaeger with the relevant data needed to deep dive into it.
 Gain a system-wide view of your distributed architecture, detect failed or high latency requests, and quickly drill into end-to-end call sequences of selected requests of intercommunicating microservices.

 ## Track Deployment Data

-You can enrich your Kubernetes 360 graphs by adding an indication of recent deployments, helping you determine if a deployment has increased response times for end-users, altered your application's memory/CPU footprint, or introduced any other performance-related changes.
+You can enrich your Kubernetes 360 graphs by adding an indication of recent deployments.
+This will help you determine whether a deployment has increased end-user response times, altered your application's memory/CPU footprint, or introduced any other performance-related changes.

 To enable deployment tracking ability, run the [**Telemetry Collector**](https://app.logz.io/#/dashboard/integrations/collectors?tags=Quick%20Setup) on your Kubernetes clusters.
 You can also activate this process **manually** by installing [Logz.io Kubernetes events Helm chart](https://app.logz.io/#/dashboard/integrations/Kubernetes:~:text=user%20guide.-,Send%20your%20deploy%20events%20logs,-This%20integration%20sends).

 Once enabled, the graphs will include a deployment marker, marked by a dotted vertical line.

-You can view additional deployment data by clicking on the line.
+Clicking on the line allows you to view additional deployment data.
 This data includes the deployment time, the associated service and environment, and a quick link to view the commit in your logs.

 Click **Go to commit** to access and view your own code related to this deployment, allowing you to probe deeper into the relevant data.